fantaisie-software/purebasic/README.md

 - __[Gary «Kale» Willoughby]__ — for designing the [default theme] of the PureBasic IDE.
 - __[Timo «Freak» Harter]__ — for the IDE, the Debugger, many commands and great ideas.
 PureBasic wouldn't be the same without him!
+- __Danilo Krahn__ — For his huge work on the editor and on the core commands set, and the tons of nice suggestions about code optimization and size reduction.
 - __Fabien Laboureur__ — for designing the [SpiderBasic logo].
+- __Gaetan Dupont-Panon__ — For the wonderful new visual designer, which really rocks on Windows, Linux and OS X!

 # License